 “Surrealism had a great effect on me because then I realized that the imagery in my mind wasn’t insanity.
 Surrealism to me is reality.” — John Lennon to David Sheff, September 1980 (The Playboy Interviews with John Lennon and Yoko Ono)

-John Lennon would have turned 75 today.
+John Lennon would have turned 77 on October 9th.
 Of course, there have been multitudes of books written about his musical contribution to the world, both as one of The Beatles and as a solo artist.
 This particular writer has read quite a few of them, and couldn’t agree more that the music world—and perhaps the world as we know it—wouldn’t have been the same without him.

 But Lennon’s artistic side wasn't just expressed in his music; it manifested itself in every aspect of his life.
 As a teen, it was in the way he dressed, and his sharp and often cruel wit.
 He found the outlet he desperately needed in his guitar and the rock 'n' roll that was making its way across the Atlantic, and ultimately became one of the greatest songwriters in the world.
 But before he was an icon, before he was a world-renowned musician, Lennon was an artist.
 From the time he was a schoolboy, he kept a notebook full of his drawings, dubbed it The Daily Howl, and shared it with his friends and classmates.
 And he never stopped drawing, no matter what else was changing in his life or his career.